Spygate (NFL): Initial response

 After footage from the actual tape was aired on Fox NFL Sunday on September 16, former Dallas Cowboys head coach Jimmy Johnson claimed, "This is exactly how I was told to do it 18 years ago by a Kansas City Chiefs scout.
 I tried it, but I didn't think it helped us."
 Johnson also said, "Bill Belichick was wrong because he videotaped signals after a memo was sent out to all of the teams saying not to do it.
 But what irritates me is hearing some reactions from players and coaches.
 These players don't know what their coaches are doing.
-And some of the coaches have selective amnesia because I know for a fact there were various teams doing this.
+And some of the coaches have selective amnesia because I know for a fact various teams were doing this.
 That's why the memo was sent to everybody.
 That doesn't make [Belichick] right, but a lot of teams are doing this."

 Former Miami Dolphins head coach Don Shula commented on the incident on November 6, when the Patriots themselves were seven wins away from a perfect regular season, saying: "The Spygate thing has diminished what they've accomplished.
 You would hate to have that attached to your accomplishments.
 They've got it. ...I guess you got the same thing as putting an asterisk by Barry Bonds' home run record.
 I guess it will be noted that the Patriots were fined and a number-one draft choice was taken away during that year of accomplishment."
 Patriots defensive end Richard Seymour responded, saying "I really don’t pay too much attention to it...Nothing that I’ve done or I’ve seen this team do should have an asterisk by it."
 Safety Rodney Harrison also dismissed the comments: "It really doesn’t matter.
 We have a lot of respect for [Shula] and he’s entitled to whatever he thinks.
 It just doesn’t matter."
 After New England completed the regular season unbeaten, Shula commended the Patriots for doing "a great job of concentrating on each week's opponent and not letting any other distractions interrupt that focus."

 In addition, beginning with the 2008 season, the NFL owners approved a rule that permitted defensive coach-to-player radio communications, mirroring the system used by the offense first implemented in 1994.